SPF-OST/optihood/docs/guide/energy_system_component_models.rst

 \dot w_{cp} &=& bp_1 + bp_2 \cdot \bar{T}_{e,in} + bp_3 \cdot \frac{35}{273.15}  + bp_4 \cdot \bar{T}_{e,in} \cdot \frac{35}{273.15} + bp_5 \cdot \bar{T}_{e,in}^2 + bp_6 \cdot \frac{35}{273.15}^2

-The fitted data for the HP08L-M-BC air/water heat pump using the proposed approach described by the two equations above is provided in Fig. 4 and Table 2, while the fitted heat pump coefficients are given in Table 3.
-While, the fitted data for the ProDomo13-R410A brine/water heat pump using the proposed approach described by the two equations above is provided in Fig. 5 and Table 4, while the fitted heat pump coefficients are given in Table 5.
+The fitted data for the HP08L-M-BC air/water heat pump using the proposed approach described by the two equations above are provided in Fig. 4-5 and Table 2, while the fitted heat pump coefficients are given in Table 3.
+While, the fitted data for the ProDomo13-R410A brine/water heat pump using the proposed approach described by the two equations above are provided in Fig. 6-7 and Table 4, while the fitted heat pump coefficients are given in Table 5.

 Table 2: Differences between experiments and fitted data for the HP08L-M-BC air/water heat pump using the two equations above. :math:`error=100 \cdot |\frac{Q_{exp}-Q_{num}}{Q_{exp}}|` and :math:`RMS = \sqrt { \sum{\frac{(Q_{exp}-Q_{num})^2}{n_p}} }` where $n_p$ is the number of data points.